Beacon Behavioral Partners Expands to Florida with the Addition of The Neuropsychiatry & TMS Group

 BATON ROUGE, La., March 27, 2024 (GLOBE NEWSWIRE) -- Beacon Behavioral Partners, a leading provider of support services for behavioral health practices, announced the acquisition of The Neuropsychiatry & TMS Group, a distinguished outpatient mental health provider in Tampa, Florida.
 This new alliance marks Beacon's inaugural partnership in Florida, reflecting its goal to grow a network of reputable behavioral health practitioners devoted to enhancing patient care.

 Established in 2016, The Neuropsychiatry & TMS Group, led by Dr. Ahmed, has been dedicated to delivering exceptional mental health services.
 Specializing in the evaluation and treatment of depression, ADHD, dementia, brain injuries, and transcranial magnetic stimulation (TMS) treatment, the practice has grown to encompass three convenient locations across the Tampa Bay area.
+Mertz Taggart provided exclusive sell-side advisory services to Dr. Ahmed and the practice.
 With the support of Beacon, The Neuropsychiatry & TMS Group anticipates continued growth opportunities, including expanding its TMS services and recruiting additional physicians.

 With the expansion into Florida, Beacon welcomes Edisa Shirley, Ph.D., LMHC, to the team as the new Regional Vice President of Outpatient Operations.
 Dr. Shirley brings years of experience in behavioral health and will play a pivotal role in guiding partner practices throughout Florida and beyond.
 Her presence will ensure that Beacon's initiatives are tailored to the region's specific needs, solidifying the commitment to enhancing patient care and driving growth opportunities within the new market segment.